 Programs that promote professional and personal growth improve morale within the company.
 An atmosphere of learning results in a pleasant, engaged culture.
 If language learning is something that employees want, then they’ll have a feeling that their company is invested in them.

 The cost of such programs can vary, but the key to a successful language program is customizing it to the individual employees’ needs and making the participation voluntary.
 Looking back at the first part of this series, McDonald’s “English Under the Arches” program is a good example of a successful language program.
 This voluntary program helps employees improve their language skills in order to accept greater responsibilities and advance within the company.
 The company saw improved productivity, but the employees gained confidence both inside and outside of the workplace.

 Most American businesses and entrepreneurs consider English to be the international language of business.
 This idea hinders businesses and employees in that it leads them to believe that learning another language isn’t worth the time spent on education and it isn’t a necessary business strategy.
 However, the US Committee on Economic Development (CED) has found that American businesses lose more than $2 billion a year because of language or cultural misunderstandings.

 Selling goods and services in foreign markets requires cultural knowledge, which in turn relies on translation and interpretation.
-These exchanges are directly related to economic development in that they not only help business grow internationally, but they also promote job growth.
+These exchanges are directly related to economic development in that they not only help businesses grow internationally but also promote job growth.
 Both are big factors in boosting the economy.
 Each new translation project creates numerous job openings across various platforms.
-With the help of translation and language learning in the workplace, our economy has the potential to be greatly impacted, although on the whole, our country has a long way to go.
+With the help of translation and language learning in the workplace, our economy has the potential to be greatly impacted, although, on the whole, our country has a long way to go.